ena-infrastructure/specifications/ena-oauth2-authn-bp.md

     App->>+API: Make API call<br />Access token included API->>-App: API Response
-    Note over App: The application has now<br />obtained "user's data" from the<br />protected resource
+    Note over App: The application has now<br />obtained the requested resource<br />from the protected resource
 ```

-As shown in the diagram above, both the web application and the OAuth 2.0 authorization server use the same SAML Identity Provider (which could also be an OpenID Provider).
-In this case, a natural solution is to make use of the authorization server’s Single Sign-On (SSO) capabilities (see [Section&nbsp;3](#using-single-sign-on-capabilities) below).
-However, SSO is not always feasible.
-For example, the Identity Provider might not support SSO, or it may require user interaction even when the authentication can technically be reused.

 <a name="combining-authentication-and-authorization-server"></a>
 ## 2. Combining Authentication and Authorization Server